adjtomo/pyatoa/docs/discovery.rst

 .. note::

-    Users who use `PySEP <https://github.com/adjtomo/pysep>`__ to gather their data can automatically output station metadata in the required directory format.
+    Users who use `PySEP <https://github.com/adjtomo/pysep>`__ to gather their data can automatically output station metadata in this required directory format.

 Custom Path Structure